frli8848/DREAM/INSTALLATION.md

 # Binary Installation

-There is (experimental) binaries of the MATLAB mex-files for Windows, Linux, and macOS here:
+There is (experimental) binaries for Windows, Linux, and macOS here:

 https://github.com/frli8848/DREAM/releases

 The zip-files can be found under the _Assets_ link for each release.